-While poker originated hundreds of years ago and has grown into popular pastime activity, the history of poker is not as clear or widely known to the general public.
+While poker originated hundreds of years ago and has grown into a popular pastime activity, the history of poker is not as clear or widely known to the general public.

 Poker was considered almost an outlaw activity at the beginning and now is a famous game that is enjoyed throughout the world.